homelabrg/IntelliDoc/README.md

 # IntelliDoc

-**IntelliDoc** is an open-source document processing and search engine that combines full-text, semantic, and hybrid search capabilities with AI-powered question answering.
+**IntelliDoc** is an open-source document processing and search engine that enables users to **embed PDF documents, perform full-text and semantic searches, and generate AI-driven responses**.
 It leverages **PostgreSQL with pgvector** for efficient vector storage and similarity search.

 ## Features

-- **PDF Text Extraction and Embedding:** Extract text from PDFs and generate embeddings.
+- **PDF Embedding:** Extract text from PDFs and generate vector embeddings.
-- **Full-Text Search:** Utilize PostgreSQL's full-text search capabilities.
+- **Full-Text Search:** Perform PostgreSQL-powered full-text search.
-- **Semantic Search:** Implement vector-based semantic search using `pgvector`.
+- **Semantic Search:** Retrieve similar documents using `pgvector`.
-- **Hybrid Search:** Combine full-text and semantic search for enhanced results.
+- **Hybrid Search:** Combine full-text and semantic search for optimal results.
-- **AI-Powered Question Answering:** Use OpenAI's GPT models for answering questions based on document content.
+- **RAG (Retrieval-Augmented Generation) Search:** Ask questions based on document content using OpenAI’s GPT.
-- **Command-Line Interface (CLI):** A flexible CLI for various operations.
+- **Command-Line Interface (CLI):** A user-friendly CLI to interact with the system.

 ---